-- 6.3.14.
-During Stage 2 a value engineering exercise was carried out on the Rural (Outer) route and an amended corridor option was included for assessment and consultation.
-This was known as the Rural (Inner) option and its inclusion was approved by the ED&IS Committee on 19 October 2010 (document reference A014).

-- 6.3.15.
-In January 2011 a public exhibition was held outlining the options under consideration.
-These being:

 - Existing Network Enhancements (Do-Minimum)

 - Urban (Inner) Route

 - Rural (Outer) Route

 - Rural (Inner) Route

 - Do-Nothing

-- 6.3.16.
+- 6.4.16.
 Following the submission of a number of reports to the ED&IS Committee, Members agreed to discount from further consideration the rural route options on the basis of their poor value for money.
-(ED&I report of 8/3/11-document reference A016).
+(ED&IS report of 8/3/11-document reference A016).
 These options cost significantly more and provided less traffic relief for the existing New Elgin railway bridge than the urban options.

-- 6.3.17.
+- 6.4.17.
 The Stage 2 DMRB report (document reference B007) was submitted in June 2011 and the Economic Development and Infrastructure Services Committee meeting of 28 June 2011 (document reference A017) approved the selection of the route from Edgar Road to the A96 via Wittet Drive as the line of the "Western Distributor Road".
 Further reports to the same Committee in September 2011 (document reference A018 and A019) resulted in approval of the option of a roundabout near the junction between the A96 and Sheriffmill Road as the preferred junction solution.
 The option selected required the demolition of the fewest properties.